jefrydco/sorabel-catalog/readme.md

 Recreating sorabel catalog page

+## Introduction
+This project can be accessed through this link [http://sorabel-catalogs.web.app](http://sorabel-catalogs.web.app), you can log in into the admin by accessing the `/login` page.
+You can manage product and category there.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.